 I thought about how to handle my last two miles.
 Should I go slow and savor the moment that I had completed this journey or should I ride quickly to the finish?
 I decided to ride it fast.

-I had ridden 350 miles over rail trails and back country roads in Pennsylvania and the entire length of the C&O Canal.
-I had seen many types of animals inlcuding numerous turtles and deer, otters, turkeys and herons.
+I had ridden 350 miles over rail trails and backcountry roads in Pennsylvania and the entire length of the C&O Canal.
+I had seen many types of animals including numerous turtles and deer, otters, turkeys, and herons.
 But one thing I hadn’t seen was a snake.
 That was about to change.

 Just in front of me on the trail was a snake.
 Not any snake but a poisonous copperhead.
 In D.C. no less.
 For the couple of miles I had switched to the Capital Crescent trail which is right beside the Potomac River.
 Just beside the trail was the C&O. The snake was crossing the trail and another cyclist stopped to protect it and other riders.
 He made sure no one accidentally hit the snake and it moved on safely in the weeds next to the river.

-I rode the last mile and then all-too quickly came to Georgetown.
+I rode the last mile and then all-too-quickly came to Georgetown.
 That was it.
 I wanted to scream because the trip was over.
 I did ask someone if this was it (the end of the route).
 They said it was.
+(What I didn’t know was there was a Milepost 0 post near the Kennedy Center which I did not find.)

 There was a great sense of accomplishment having just completed the route but part of me wondered if there was more.
 Wanted there to be more.
 It really was all about the journey and not the destination.